sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

 ### Task 3: Exercise 3: Trigger Build and Release

 In this task, we will trigger the Build to compile Selenium C# scripts along with the Web application.
-The resulting binaries are copied to Azure VM and finally the selenium scripts are executed as part of the automated Release.
+The resulting binaries are copied to the Azure VM, and finally, the Selenium scripts are executed as part of the automated Release.

 1. Navigate to **Pipelines (1)** under Pipelines.
 Select **Selenium (2)** build pipeline.